 A criterion for accepting a user story

 An acceptance criterion is a precise, testable condition that defines when a piece of work is done correctly.
 It converts a goal into a pass-or-fail statement: given some context, when something happens, then a specific result must follow.
-Its value lies in settling a disagreement before it can happen.
-A criterion written up front means "done" is decided by a shared rule rather than by whoever argues hardest after the work ships.
+A criterion written up front means "done" is decided by a shared rule rather than by whoever argues after the work ships.

 The format that dominates today came from behaviour-driven development.
 Dan North named BDD around 2003 and described it in 2006 as a way to fix the vagueness of test-driven development.
 Drawing on the ubiquitous language idea from Eric Evans' Domain-Driven Design, North's collaborators developed the "Given, When, Then" template to capture a story's acceptance criteria in a form business and engineering could both read.
 By 2007 this had become the Gherkin syntax behind Cucumber, where criteria written in plain structured English could execute as automated tests.